Heroin Rehab Programs

 Withdrawal symptoms alone make it difficult to resist the urge to start using again.
 For this reason, some rehab centers offer treatment that uses other drugs to lessen the painful effects.
 Others rely on providing people with safe zones to ride out heroin withdrawal, which may lessen after about a week.

 Most heroin treatment programs start with an in-patient medical detox, and from there continue to a monitored 30+ day program that combines therapy, and healing for all aspects of the individual- mind, body, and soul.

 Outpatient Heroin Treatment

-For newer addicts who haven’t had a prolonged history of use, outpatient treatment can be an effective detoxification method that allows users to detoxify in their own home, as opposed to a hospital or a rehab clinic.
+For newer addicts who haven’t had a prolonged history of use, outpatient treatment can be an effective detoxification method that allows users to detoxify in their own home, as opposed to a hospital or a heroin rehab clinic.
 It typically entails the use of an Opioid Agonist such as methadone or buprenorphine.
-While it is useful and a more convenient rehab method for many people, outpatient treatment, on the whole, is less effective than inpatient treatment.
+While it is useful and a more convenient heroin rehab method for many people, outpatient treatment, on the whole, is less effective than inpatient treatment.

-According to statistics, heroin relapse rates hover around 80%.
-So many short-term heroin treatment methods are failing and in order to battle back against heroin addiction it is advised to look into longer term heroin treatment programs.
+According to statistics, heroin addiction relapse rates hover around 80%.
+So many short-term heroin addiction treatment methods are failing and in order to battle back against heroin addiction it is advised to look into longer term heroin treatment programs.
 Opioid relapse rates are high because after successfully completing treatment and once individuals are living without the added accountability from treatment, they have cravings to use and act on these cravings.

 Many out-patient programs for heroin treatment include prescription maintenance programs that lessen the users urge to use by replacing the heroin with an FDA regulated opioid based medication.
-The most successful form of addiction treatment does have a medication aspect to the program, but also combines intensive group and individual therapy for the ultimate healing from an opioid drug addiction.
+The most successful form of heroin addiction treatment does have a medication aspect to the program, but also combines intensive group and individual therapy for the ultimate healing from an opioid drug addiction.